TradeTrust/tradetrust-config/README.md

 - Aims to synchronise all the forms used in TradeTrust.
 - Generates various config files with inputted `network`, `addresses`, `wallet`.
 Wallets used are testnets only!
-- Is only as relevent as [TradeTrust creator](https://creator.tradetrust.io).
+- Is only as relevant as [TradeTrust creator](https://creator.tradetrust.io).
 If one day TradeTrust creator is obsolete, this should cease too.

 ## ✅ Latest config files